Am I donating just one hour? Or, how many sessions am I required to donate as a Give an Hour provider?

 - A patient’s safety is always of primary importance.
 We encourage all providers to use their clinical judgment to determine the need for hospitalization — and follow their usual procedures in these circumstances.

-- We have a good relationship with the DoD and VA, and we would help you navigate the situation were it to arise to determine the best course of action.
+- We have a good relationship with the DoD and VA, and we are able to help you navigate the situation were it to arise to determine the best course of action.

 A client has recently missed an appointment OR cancelled at the last minute.
 Can I charge him/her for the session?

-No. Give an Hour clients should not be charged a fee at any time.
+No. Give an Hour clients should not be charged a fee for Give an Hour sessions.
 If you are concerned about a client frequently missing appointments or canceling at the last minute, please email firstname.lastname@example.org, so we can suggest ways to handle the situation.

 What are the licensing requirements for various professionals seeking to join Give an Hour as a mental health provider?